rickymoorhouse/track-school-guidance/safe-working-in-education-childcare-and-childrens-social-care-settings-including-the-use-of-personal-protective-equipment-ppe.md

     should follow good infection prevention control
 -   staff should wear PPE for activities requiring close contact
--   staff should adhere to distancing guidelines as far as they are able to but should take account of children’s emotional needs
+-   staff should adhere to distancing guidelines as far as they are able to but should take account of resident’s emotional needs

-If a child with symptoms gets a test and the result is positive:
+If a resident with symptoms get a test and the result is positive:

 -   the setting should contact the PHE dedicated advice service immediately and follow their advice – this can be reached via the DfE coronavirus helpline on 0800 046 8687 and selecting option 1
 -   staff should wear PPE for activities requiring close contact

-If a child who has been in close contact with someone who has tested positive for coronavirus (COVID-19) is self-isolating within a residential setting, no additional PPE is required to be worn by staff caring for the child unless the child themselves develops symptoms and close contact is necessary.
+If a resident who has been in close contact with someone who has tested positive for coronavirus (COVID-19) is self-isolating within a residential setting, no additional PPE is required to be worn by staff caring for the resident unless the resident develops symptoms and close contact is necessary.

+Where possible, residential settings should operate a consistent staff rota to minimise the risk of transmission.
+If a setting is self-isolating, they should follow careful infection control measures during and after visits, in the same way as any self-isolating household would if they had unavoidable visitors.

 What care should be taken in foster care settings?
 --------------------------------------------------